Elon Musk Builds The World’s Largest Ever Lithium-Ion Battery In 100 Days As He Bet

 — ????
 SustainAbility ???? (@onbeon) November 24, 2017

 The intense blackout in South Australia has become an issue and a national debate in Australia.
-And the government of Australia has blasted the breakdown of the renewable energy to cover usage.
-Thanks to Elon Musk’s battery farm that could store sufficient amount of energy.
-This could help resolve the severe power outage of South Australia.
+And the government of Australia has blasted the breakdown of renewable energy to cover usage.
+Thanks to Elon Musk’s battery farm that could store sufficient amount of energy, this could help resolve the severe power outage of South Australia.

 Musk is pleased with the speedy development of the project.
-He congratulated those who are involved in developing the battery, particularly the Tesla crew and South Australian authorities who worked hard to manufacture and install it in time.
+He congratulated those who were involved in developing the battery, particularly the Tesla crew and South Australian authorities who worked hard to manufacture and install it in time.
 Musk is also investing in solar panel technology and energy storage.

 [Featured Image by Kevork Djansezian/Getty Images]